Victorian interior design experts

-However, many Victorian properties and interiors are far from suitable for our modern living needs and have been adapted over the years.
-If you’re looking to for help with Victorian interior design and how best to modernise your Victorian interiors and but retain and improve its key period features, then read on…
+However, many Victorian properties and interiors are far from suitable for modern living and have been adapted over the years.
+If you’re looking for help with Victorian interior design from Etons of Bath and how best to modernise your Victorian interiors and but retain and improve its key period features, then read on…

 In this article from Sarah Latham, founder of Etons of Bath and who specialise in Victorian interior design and classically inspired interiors, we look at three important factors in determining the right approach for interior design for Victorian homes: